What Is A Coverlet? An Explanation and Style Guide

 A featured product line here at Peacock Alley and a favorite of designers and home decorators alike is our delightful collection of coverlets.
 In addition to our finely textured signature matelassés, we also offer quilted, garment washed, and tailored pique coverlets.
 But if you’re not familiar with coverlets or their use, you may find yourself scratching your head about what to do with these beautiful pieces.
 Read on to find out!

-If you’re unfamiliar with the world of fine linens and luxury bedding design, you may never have run across the term coverlet before.
+If you’re unfamiliar with the world of fine linens and luxury bedding design, it wouldn't be surprising if you didn't know what a coverlet is.
+We're here to help!
 Simply, a coverlet is a top layer for your bed which is lighter weight than duvets or comforters, and isn’t quite as long as an old-fashioned bedspread.
-You have have also heard them referred to quilts or bedspreads, but they are essentially the same thing with subtle differences.
+You may have also heard them referred to quilts or bedspreads.
+They are essentially the same thing with subtle differences.

 Shop Coverlets & Matelassés